A Cost-Benefit Analysis Approach to Cyber Security (Updated for 2026)

 Getting Started with a Risk Assessment

-If you’re serious about proving the value of investing in a strong, agile cyber security system to stakeholders, the best place to begin is with a risk assessment.
-A cyber security risk assessment is about identifying your business priorities, determining the risks you are willing to accept and comparing those with the benefits.
+If you’re serious about proving the value of investing in a strong, agile cyber security system to stakeholders, the best place to begin is with a cyber security assessment.
+The NIST Cyber Security Framework 2.0 is an updated, voluntary framework that helps organisations manage and reduce cyber security risks.
+By taking a NIST Cyber Security Framework 2.0 Assessment you can better understand your cyber security posture and minimise the risks you face.

-Remember, applying a CBA to your risk assessment is all about determining the risks you are willing to accept and comparing the costs of those risks against the benefits.
+Remember, applying a CBA to your risk management profile is all about determining the risks you are willing to accept and comparing the costs of those risks against the benefits.
 This involves thinking about the direct and indirect risks you face, as well as the direct and indirect costs that could arise as a result of taking these risks.
 Examples of each include:

 • Direct costs: Ransom payments, or expenditure associated with identifying, mitigating and quarantining a threat.